smhsu/placebo-rewrite/frontend/README.md

 frontend components independent of the backend.
 This feature is only enabled with the environment variable `REACT_APP_DEBUG_MODE=true` (it's set by default in development mode, but not in production).

+## How to stop it from saying I'm done immediately?
+In the web browser's developer's console, type `localStorage.clear()`.

 ## Other configuration
 Other important, Qualtrics-related configuration can be found in the `.env` file.
 Please note that changes to the environment variables won't take effect until the app is restarted.